JakubStachh/C-Simple-Projects-WIP/README.md

   csc hello.cs
   .\Hello.exe
   ```
-- If it doesn't work you can:
+- If it doesn't work, you can:

   Create new console:
   ```